HanadaLee/openresty/README.md

 OpenResty - A High Performance Web Server and CDN Cache Server Based on Nginx and LuaJIT

-This image adds luarock, more patches, modules or lua libraries to the original OpenResty bundle (https://github.com/openresty/openresty).
+This image adds luarocks, more patches, modules or lua libraries to the original OpenResty bundle (https://github.com/openresty/openresty).

 This bundle is maintained by Hanada (im@hanada.info)